exercism/v3/languages/csharp/reference/concepts/README.md

 Thanks for wanting to contribute to the C# track!
 Contributions are very welcome!

 To contribute, please find a concept for which no reference document has yet been written and submit a PR to add the missing document.
+Some concepts currently link to the general concept description, but could benefit from having a C#-specific reference document.
+PR's to add these are also greatly appreciated.

 [exercises-concept]: ../../exercises/concept/README.md
 [docs-concept]: ../../../../docs/concept-exercises.md